 We do not envisage that your personal data will be transferred outside the EEA, but if we need to do so, we will ensure that appropriate measures are in place to protect your personal data and to comply with our obligations under applicable data protection law.

-If you have any questions regarding this Notice or our use of your personal data, please contact us using the following information:
+If you have any questions regarding this Statement or our use of your personal data, please contact us using the following information:

-Uversity reserves the right to update this Notice at any time.
+Uversity reserves the right to update this Statement at any time.
 If we make any changes, we will post details of the changes on our website.
-When you use the Site the current Privacy Notice will apply and you should review it each time you visit the Site.
+When you use the Site the current Privacy Statement will apply and you should review it each time you visit the Site.